dotnet-websharper/hammerjs/README.md

 hammer.Get("pan").Set(obj)
 ```

 To add or remove event recognizers from your object, just use the `Add` and `Remove` methods.
+You can pass a string or a Recognizer type (see below) or an array of these one to the `Add` or `Remove` method.

 ```
 let pinch = Hammer.Pinch()